 Does PCOS cause problems during pregnancy?

 Yes, in addition to making conception more difficult, PCOS can cause several pregnancy-related complications.
-Women with PCOS are more likely to experience miscarriages, preeclampsia, gestational diabetes, and cesarean sections.
+Women with PCOS are more likely to experience miscarriages, preeclampsia, gestational diabetes, premature birth, and cesarean sections.
 The best way to prevent these circumstances is to eat healthily and exercise regularly up to and during your pregnancy.
+It is also suggested that women with PCOS who are planning pregnancy have screening for pregestational diabetes.
+At the first prenatal visit your provider can test you for diabetes.

 Many women with PCOS suffer from insulin resistance.
 Unfortunately, insulin resistance typically suppresses a woman’s metabolism.
 When left untreated, it can lead to weight gain and even obesity.
 Eventually, weight gain can cause an interruption in a woman’s ovulation.